2007 Atlantic hurricane season: Hurricane Humberto

-On September 12, an area of thunderstorm activity in the Gulf of Mexico organized into Tropical Depression Nine, about 60 mi southeast of Matagorda, Texas.
-Within three hours of forming, it was named Tropical Storm Humberto, and it turned to the north-northeast before rapidly intensifying.
-In the early morning hours of September 13, a Hurricane Hunter aircraft found that Humberto had strengthened into a hurricane while located about 15 mi off the coast of Texas.
-Humberto quickly weakened and entered Southwest Louisiana as a tropical storm during the afternoon of September 13, dissipating the next day.
+The remnants of a frontal trough entered the southeastern Gulf of Mexico on September 5.
+After nearly a week, a surface low developed, which organized into Tropical Depression Nine on September 12 about 60 mi southeast of Matagorda, Texas.
+Within three hours of forming, it strengthened into Tropical Storm Humberto while turning north-northeastward.
+In the early morning hours of September 13, a Hurricane Hunter aircraft found that Humberto had rapidly intensified into a hurricane while located about 15 mi offshore Texas.
+Early on September 13, the storm peaked with winds of 90 mph (150 km/h) and a minimum pressure of 985 mbar, one hour before making landfall near High Island.
+Humberto quickly weakened and entered Southwest Louisiana as a tropical storm later on September 13, dissipating the next day.

-Humberto caused some structural damage on High Island and widespread tree and power line damage in the Beaumont–Port Arthur area.
-Power outages caused four oil refineries to halt production in Beaumont.
+In Texas, Humberto caused some structural damage on High Island and widespread tree and power line damage in the Beaumont–Port Arthur area.
+Power outages caused four oil refineries to halt production in Beaumont, while nearly 120,000 dwellings lost electricity in the state.
 One person was reported dead as a result of the storm, a Bridge City man killed when his carport crashed on him outside his house.
-Damage was estimated at $50 million.
+The Federal Emergency Management Agency reported that Humberto destroyed 25 homes, severely damaged 96 residences, and caused minor damage to 240 others.
+Humberto and its remnants brought flooding and several tornadoes to other parts of the Southern United States.
+Damage was estimated at $50 million, mostly in Texas.

 Tropical Depression Ten

 A subtropical depression formed on September 21 in the northeastern Gulf of Mexico from the interaction of a tropical wave, the tail end of a cold front, and an upper-level low.
-Initially containing a poorly defined circulation and intermittent thunderstorm activity, the system transitioned into a tropical depression after convection increased over the center.
-Tracking northwestward, the depression moved ashore near Fort Walton Beach early on September 22, and shortly thereafter it dissipated over southeastern Alabama.
+Initially containing a poorly defined circulation and intermittent thunderstorm activity, the system soon transitioned into a tropical depression after convection increased over the center.
+Late on September 21, the cyclone peaked with winds of 35 mph (55 km/h) and a minimum pressure of 1005 mbar.
+Tracking northwestward, the depression moved ashore near Fort Walton Beach, Florida, early on September 22, and shortly thereafter it dissipated over southeastern Alabama.

-It was the first tropical cyclone to threaten the New Orleans area after the destructive 2005 hurricane season and Hurricane Katrina.
-Overall impact from the cyclone was minor and largely limited to light rainfall.
-However, the precursor system spawned a damaging tornado in Eustis, Florida, where 20 houses were destroyed and 30 more were damaged.
-Damage was estimated at $6.2 million.
+The precursor system spawned a damaging tornado in Eustis, Florida, where 20 houses were destroyed and 30 more were damaged.
+Damage from that tornado was estimated at $6.2 million.
+Additionally, a lightning strike from the depression's precursor killed a person in Hendry County.
+It was the first cyclone to threaten the New Orleans area after the destructive 2005 hurricane season and Hurricane Katrina.
+However, overall impact from the cyclone itself was minor and largely limited to light rainfall.